Primary Objects#

 is an object that represents a cloud provider.

-By creating a SkyProvider object, the minimum setup and configuration
+By creating a SkyProvider object, a gateway node is created

 1apiVersion: xrds.skycluster.io/v1alpha1